Generic selectors

 • Brain imaging to check for abnormalities such as stroke or cerebral atrophy (signs of loss of brain tissue seen in normal ageing or neurodegenerative dementia).

 Although there is no cure, some treatments and support are available.
 It is important to help the person function and have the best possible quality of life.
 This might involve allied health input to improve independence and mobility, or support for the person’s carer to manage symptoms such as wandering or agitation.
 Medications that modify the brain’s chemical messengers are available for Alzheimer’s disease and can improve symptoms.
 However, it is controversial as to whether they slow disease progression [8,9].
-Examples include donepezil, rivastigmine and memantine.
 Medications used to improve blood vessel health, such as blood pressure and cholesterol, are often used to treat vascular dementia.
 Research suggests that some Alzheimer’s medications may help in vascular dementia.

 Unfortunately, there is no conclusive evidence for dementia prevention.
 It is suggested that that cognitive training, blood pressure management for people with hypertension, and increased physical activity may be of benefit [10].